lawnjelly/Misc/Batching/optimization_general.md

 This may lead to a further hypothesis - does the size of the sprite determine the performance drop?
 * You can test this by keeping everything the same, but changing the sprite size, and measuring performance

+#### Binary search
+Say you know that frames are taking much longer than they should, but you are not sure where the bottleneck lies.
+You could begin by commenting out approximately half the routines that occur on a normal frame.
+Has the performance improved more or less than expected?

+Once you know which of the two halves contains the bottleneck, you can then repeat this process, until you have pinned down the problematic area.

 ## Principles